Alexa-Reyes/A2/README.md

 etc. See assignment document for full list.

-## Inspired By

-This project was inspired by the [threebodysimulation](https://github.com/evtyz/threebodysimulation) repository by evtyz.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Santius0/nbodysim/blob/main/LICENSE) file for details.